Wyatt-Zhu/Wyatt-Zhu.github.io/index.md

 B.S., Optoelectronic Information Science, College of Physics,
 Sep 2019 - Jul 2023, Tianjin, China.
 Overall GPA: 86.99/100 or 3.60/4.00 \
-Love Physics and Coding, searching for research opportunity in areas where they can be combined.
+Have a great passion for Physics and Coding, searching for research opportunity in areas where they can be combined(simulation plus experiment).

 # Experience
 ## Study Experience